AlexisMasseron/copyrightly.io/README.md

   * Scenario: Search a piece of content not registered

 3. [List Own Manifestations](e2e/features/3.list-own-manifestations.feature)
-  * Scenario: List when I have previously registered a piece of content
+  * Scenario: List own manifestations when I have one

+4. View Manifestation Details (*pending e2e tests*)
+  * Scenario: Detail manifestation without evidences
+  * Scenario: Detail manifestation with evidences

+5. Add Uploadable Evidence to Manifestation (*pending e2e tests*)
+  * Scenario: Add unused uploadable evidence
+  * Scenario: Add previously used uploadable evidence

 For each feature, the linked feature file specifies the steps to accomplish each scenario.
 The steps are implemented in the [steps](e2e/src/steps) and [pages](e2e/src/pages) folders so it is possible to automatically check that the application implements the specified behaviour